paulhamsh/HCI-BLE-Python/README.md

 # HCI-BLE-Python
 Python library to access BLE functions using HCI layer

+Very simple, using the BLE commands directly without any interpretation or pythonic class creation

 Credits: based on work in Scapy, Bumble and python-hcipy